-There are also many examples when pictures can convey information effectively and easily within healthcare, such as the use of an infographic to help disseminate scientific literature just like the excellent Yann Le Meur @YLMSportScience and Chris Beardsley @SandCResearch do so very well.
+There are also many examples when pictures can convey information effectively and easily within healthcare, such as the use of an infographic to help disseminate scientific literature like the excellent Yann Le Meur @YLMSportScience and Chris Beardsley @SandCResearch do very well.
 There are also many images that can express an idea or message simpler, quicker, easier than a blog or an article can such as my ‘physio treatment pyramid‘ or ‘road to recovery‘ pictures.

-However, there are also many times when a picture is NOT worth a thousand words and does NOT covey complex information very well.
-Instead, some pictures can oversimplify, or add more confusion and end up being more harmful than helpful.
+However, there are many times when a picture is NOT worth a thousand words and when it does NOT covey complex information very well.
+Instead, some pictures can oversimplify, add more confusion and end up being more harmful than helpful.

-However, I do want to make it clear that there is no doubt that advances in medical imaging and technology have improved and enhanced modern healthcare hugely.
-From the first accidental discovery of the X-Ray by Wilhelm Roentgen back in 1895 being quickly put to good use by battlefield surgeons to locate bullets and shrapnel in wounded soldiers, to the development of techniques such as CT, MRI, ultrasound etc, they have all helped to identify serious life-threatening diseases, illnesses, and injury’s quicker, faster and saved millions of lives.
+However, I do want to make it clear first that there is no doubt that advances in medical imaging and technology have improved and enhanced modern healthcare hugely.
+From the first accidental discovery of the X-Ray by Wilhelm Roentgen back in 1895 being quickly put to good use by battlefield surgeons to locate bullets and shrapnel in wounded soldiers, to the development of techniques such as CT, MRI, ultrasound etc, have all helped to identify serious life-threatening diseases, illnesses, and injury’s quicker, faster and saved millions of lives.
 Simply put modern medical imaging has and will continue to be an invaluable tool… when used appropriately.

 But where medical imaging is failing is when it is being used inappropriately and incorrectly to explain why some things hurt.
-Many patients and clinicians still think that pain and disability are as simple as a structural irregularity seen on a scan, that when something is misshapen, wonky torn, degenerative on a scan then it must be a source of pain or problems.
+Many patients and clinicians still think that pain and disability are as simple as a structural irregularity seen on a scan, that when something is misshapen, torn, degenerative seen on a scan then it must be a source of pain or problems.

-Now at times it can be this simple, break your ankle and it will hurt due to the broken bones, but what if you haven’t had an accident, what if the broken bone heals and the pain persists, what then?
+Now at times it can be this simple, break your ankle and it will no doubt hurt due to the broken bones, but what if you haven’t had an accident, what if the broken bone heals and the pain persists, what then?
 Well, this is where it all gets a little bit more confusing and uncertain.

-There is growing evidence that demonstrates many so-called worn out, wonky, misshapen, degenerative, and even torn things seen on scans are found commonly in people with NO pain and NO disability.
+There is growing evidence that demonstrates many so-called worn out, misshapen, degenerative, and even torn things seen on scans are found commonly in people with NO pain and NO disability.
 We are beginning to recognise and understand that what we thought to be pathology may just be morphology, or ageology, or normology!
 I’ve just made those last two words up by the way!

 Next Brinjiki et al showed a high prevalence of so-called pathology in lower back MRIs in well over 3000 people without any pain or issues in ages from 20 to 80 years old, and Nakashima et al showed similar results in over 1200 neck MRIs in subjects again with NO pain or issues.

 Then in the shoulder, we have Grisih et al who found a staggering 96% of subjects with no pain or issues had at least one so-called pathology on their US scans.
 Then Teunis et al shows an increasing prevalence non painful cuff tears with age and with up to 65% being non-symptomatic, or Schwartzberg et al demonstrating 72% of middle-aged subjects had non-symptomatic SLAP lesions, or Le Goff et al showing that over 50% of calcific deposits seen in cuff tendons are non-symptomatic, or Lesinak et al highlighting that nearly 50% of young elite level professional baseball pitchers have cuff tears and SLAP lesions with no effect on their performance.

-And all that is just in the shoulder, I could go on and on showing study after study conducted on symptom-free subjects that shows so-called pathology in many areas that do NOT cause ANY pain, or ANY dysfunction!
+And this is just in the shoulder, I could go on and on showing study after study conducted on symptom-free subjects that shows so-called pathology in many areas that do NOT cause ANY pain, or ANY dysfunction!

-Another way to explain this imaging a picture of a telephone, just because you see this picture of a telephone, you can’t tell if its ringing or not?
+Another way to explain this can be with a picture of a telephone, just because you see this picture of a telephone, you can’t tell if its ringing or not?
 This is the same for a picture of a torn or worn out structure, we can’t tell if its ringing (i.e painful) or quiet (i.e non painful), that’s why we need to use the scan COMBINED with a full history and of course a physical examination.

-While we are on the subject I want to discuss a few more issues I come across that I find are becoming more frustrating and more annoying.
-The first is that many think scans help reassure patients and so I see and hear more and more clinicians referring patients for scans to reassure the patient when there is absoultly no clinical indication.
+While we are on the subject of medical imagine I want to discuss a few more issues I come across that are becoming more and more frustrating.
+The first is that many think scans help reassure patients and so I am hearing more and more clinicians referring patients for scans just to reassure them when there is absolutely no clinical indication.

 To put this as bluntly as I can it is the job of the CLINICIAN to reassure a patient, not a fucking scan!

-I also want to discuss some issues with the reporting that occurs on many scans.
+Next I want to discuss some issues with the reporting that occurs on many scans.
 Now I have many radiologist colleagues and friends and they are without doubt experts in reading and interpreting medical imaging, and their role in doing this is invaluable to me and the healthcare profession in general.

-This drives me bonkers, as more often than not the recommendation is unfounded and incorrect, however, once the seed is planted into a patients head it is really, really hard if not impossible to unpick it, and when I tend to give alternative advice it often leads to confusion and mistrust for the patient as they are not sure who best to beleive.
+This drives me bonkers, as more often than not the recommendations are incorrect, however, once the seed is planted into a patients head it is really, really hard if not impossible to unpick it, and when I try to give an alternative it often leads to confusion and mistrust for the patient as they are not sure who best to beleive.